ipfs/specs/src/unixfs.md

 This was ultimately rejected for a number of reasons:

 1. You would always need to retrieve an additional node to access file data, which limits the kind of optimizations that are possible.
-For example, many files are under the 256 KiB block size limit, so we tend to inline them into the describing UnixFS `File` node.
+For example, many files fit within a single block (see [Block Size Considerations](#block-size-considerations)), so we tend to inline them into the describing UnixFS `File` node.
 This would not be possible with an intermediate `Metadata` node.
 2. The `File` node already contains some metadata (e.g. the file size), so metadata would be stored in multiple places.
 This complicates forwards compatibility with UnixFSv2, as mapping between metadata formats potentially requires multiple fetch